How to Handle 5 Types of Criticism That Lead to Burnout

 Shallenberger reminds us to “never become reactionary or escalate.”
 Wait it out, then respond.
 A good rule is to divert your attention to a happier task before returning to respond to an afterburner.

 Don’t respond defensively.
 Consider the validity behind the criticism.
-In a recent article in Children’s Ministry Professional Edition, Bill Anderson, children’s and family pastor, advised, “Remove all emotions from the situation and ask, Is this criticism valid?
+In an article in Children’s Ministry Professional Edition, Bill Anderson, children’s and family pastor, advised, “Remove all emotions from the situation and ask, Is this criticism valid?
 If you can honestly say it’s not, then dismiss it.”
 But first remove emotions, or you could miss an important growth opportunity.